frafor1988/basil/readme.md

 Just upload wonderful pictures, fill in all the form when creating a page or a post and that's it!

 No more over-crowded gold-over-plated websites around!
-Everything needs S P A C E !
+Everything needs S P A C E and S P E E D!

 Why Basil?
 Basil is FRESH, Basil is GOOD, Basil is COOL, Basil is NEAT, Basil is LEAN, Basil is LIGHT.
 Just like true italian basil!